Large deviations for the current and tagged particle in 1D nearest-neighbor symmetric simple exclusion: Introduction and results

-At this point, we remark that the behavior of the tagged particle, in contrast to the subdiffusive $d=1$ nearest-neighbor result, scales differently in symmetric exclusion models in $d\geq 2$, and also in $d=1$ when the underlying jump probability is not nearest-neighbor, that is when particles are free to pass by other particles.
-Namely, in Kipnis-Varadhan \cite{KV}, starting under an equilibrium $\nu_\rho\{\cdot|\eta(0)=1)$, in diffusive scale, invariance principles for the tagged particle to Brownian motion were proved.
-Later, in Rezakhanlou \cite{Rezakhanlou}, starting from local equilibrium measures, in diffusive scale, an invariance principle with respect to a diffusion with a drift given in terms of the profile $\gamma$ is proved for the `averaged' tagged particle position, averaging over all the positions of $O(N)$ particles in a sequence of tori with $N$ vertices.
-In Quastel-Rezakhanlou-Varadhan \cite{QRV}, in $d\geq 3$, a corresponding large deviations principle is proved for the `averaged' tagged particle position with rate function which is finite on processes with finite relative entropy with respect to diffusions which in some sense add an additional drift to the limit diffusion in \cite{Rezakhanlou}.
-This LDP for the `averaged' tagged particle would seem also to hold in $d\leq 2$ (non-nearest-neighbor in $d=1$) given regularity results on the self-diffusion coefficient in Landim-Olla-Varadhan \cite{LOV} not available when \cite{QRV} was written.
+At this point, we remark that the behavior of the tagged particle, in contrast to the subdiffusive $d=1$ nearest-neighbor result, scales differently in symmetric exclusion models in $d\geq2$, and also in $d=1$ when the underlying jump probability is not nearest-neighbor, that is, when particles are free to pass by other particles.
+Namely, in Kipnis and Varadhan \cite {KV}, starting under an equilibrium $\nu_\rho\{\cdot|\eta(0)=1)$, in diffusive scale, invariance principles for the tagged particle to Brownian motion were proved.
+Later, in Rezakhanlou~\cite{Rezakhanlou}, starting from local equilibrium measures,\vadjust{\goodbreak} in diffusive scale, an invariance principle with respect to a diffusion with a drift given in terms of the profile $\gamma$ is proved for the ``averaged'' tagged particle position, averaging over all the positions of $O(N)$ particles in a sequence of tori with $N$ vertices.
+In Quastel, Rezakhanlou and Varadhan~\cite{QRV}, in $d\geq3$, a corresponding large deviations principle is proved for the ``averaged'' tagged particle position with rate function, which is finite on processes with finite relative entropy, with respect to diffusions which, in some sense, add an additional drift to the limit diffusion in \cite{Rezakhanlou}.
+This LDP for the ``averaged'' tagged particle would seem also to hold in $d\leq2$ (nonnearest-neighbor in $d=1$), given regularity results on the self-diffusion coefficient in Landim, Olla and Varadhan~\cite{LOV} not available when~\cite{QRV} was written.